GiovanH/unofficial-homestuck-collection/MODDING.md

 - `content` (string): The actual content of the footnote.
 This can include HTML including formatting tags.
 Be sure to escape HTML if you're defining it in JSON.
 - `author` (string, optional): An explicitly defined author for this particular note.
 This does not need to be set and will inherit from the `FootnotesScope` if note defined.
 - `class` (string, optional): An explicitly defined class for this particular note.
 This does not need to be set and will inherit from the `FootnotesScope` if note defined.
+- `preface` (bool, optional): An explicitly defined preface-state for this particular note.
+This does not need to be set and will inherit from the `FootnotesScope` if note defined.

 So, putting that all together, here is a valid footnotes object: